b3nten/clazzx/README.md

 const c = clx(["p-4", false && "mt4"], "text-black", true && "font-bold")
 // "p-4 text-black font-bold"
 ```
-It can be imported or used as a static method on `Clazzx`.
+It can be imported or used as a static method on `ClazzX`.

+## Accessing fields
+Each ClazzX instance exposes a static `get()` method to access the fields and methods of the class.

 # Examples